New Jersey Symphony: Location and venues

+The symphony also performs an annual Advent season concert of Handel's Messiah in Princeton and at the Cathedral Basilica of the Sacred Heart in Newark.

 History

-Philip James founded the orchestra in 1922.
+Philip James founded the orchestra, under the name of the Montclair Art Association Orchestra, in 1922.
+The orchestra gave its first concert on 27 November 1922.
 During the 1940s, the orchestra performed at Newark Symphony Hall.

 Following the 1968 departure of Kenneth Schermerhorn as its music director, the orchestra subsequently appointed Henry Lewis as its next music director, the first African-American music director of a major orchestra in the United States.
+Hugh Wolff was music director from 1985 to 1993.

 "Golden Age" string collection

-The New Jersey Symphony purchased 30 string instruments (including several made by Stradivari), for its string players, purchased from the collection of Herbert R. Axelrod in 2003.
+The New Jersey Symphony purchased 30 string instruments (including several made by Stradivari), for its string players, from the collection of Herbert R. Axelrod in 2003.
 The orchestra named this collection the "Golden Age" string collection, and hoped this acquisition would enhance the prestige of the orchestra and attract increased audiences and donations.
 Doubts later surfaced as to the actual value of the collection.
 Axelrod had claimed their value at $49 million, and sold it to the New Jersey Symphony for $17 million.
 However, it turned out that the $17 million value was closer to the current market value.
 News reporter investigations also raised doubts as to the authenticity of several of the instruments in the collection.
 Axelrod pled guilty for an unrelated criminal charge of federal tax fraud on this transaction.

 The New Jersey Symphony had planned to retain the violins and not sell them, as of July 2006.
 However, in March 2007, the New Jersey Symphony stated that they would try to sell the Golden Age instrument collection to help alleviate their severe budgetary fiscal and deficit issues.
 The original agreement with Axelrod was that the orchestra would retain the instruments for at least 10 years, but Axelrod gave his assent to their sale.
 The intentions were to use the funds from the sale of the instruments to retire orchestra debt and to build up the orchestra's endowment fund.
 The orchestra had stated that their ideal scenario would be that the collection would be bought as a whole and then lent back to the orchestra, but commentators noted the difficulty of realizing such a plan.

 In November 2007, the New Jersey Symphony announced that they had sold the Golden Age instruments to the American investment bankers (and twin brothers) Seth Taube and Brook Taube, along with a group of other investors, for $20 million and a portion of the proceeds from any future sales of the instruments.
 Part of the agreement allowed the orchestra to retain playing rights to 28 of those instruments for a minimum of 5 years.